Claire Dean

 Vinicunca

-The local people that live near Rainbow Mountain also keep herds of llamas and alpacas, so you’ll have the chance to see many of these furry creatures along the way.
+The local people who live near Rainbow Mountain also keep herds of llamas and alpacas, so you’ll have the chance to see many of these furry creatures along the way.
 Once you reach the summit’s lookout point you’ll have sweeping panoramic views of not only Rainbow Mountain but also the nearby Red Valley.

 Local Muleteer

-Best time to hike the Rainbow Mountain
+Best Time to Hike the Rainbow Mountain

 The Peruvian Andes are subject to two distinct seasons: the dry season, lasting from roughly April until October; and the rainy season, lasting from November until March (with the months of heaviest precipitation being January and February).
 April and October are also pleasant since it's usually when the seasons are transitioning.